 Some students believe an online Dutch course will be less interactive and fun.
 With my classes, this is not the case!
 We do lots of quizzes about vocabulary or grammar online and do brainstorm activities and see the contributions on the screen in the main session.
 For this purpose I often use WordWall (see picture to the right) to create my own classroom activities.
 Flipping tiles, the Random Wheel and the deck of cards with questions are among my favourites, and games like this get everyone engaged and interacting!

 7. Get to know your classmates on a one-to-one basis

 In a normal classroom some students tend to sit next to the same students each lesson, limiting interaction.
 The online environment allows me to easily create new groups and partners in breakout rooms.
 This then allows you the chance to get to know other expats on an individual basis during the lesson.
 Also, online Dutch classes let me create partners and groups instantly instead of spending time shuffling tables and chairs.

 8. Easily test out whether the course is right for you

 Still not sure if an online Dutch course is right for you?
 I offer FREE online group trial lessons so that you can meet me and get to know my learning style.
 See my upcoming dates here.

-I’m starting new online group Dutch courses for beginners up to level A2 during the week of September 6th.
 You can learn more about the course options here, or contact me for more information.
-I would also encourage you to sign up to receive my quarterly newsletter in which I share updates and exclusive Dutch learning content for expats!
-If you want to get to know me and my teaching style first, you are welcome to check out student testimonials or join one of my free trial classes in August… I hope to see you there!
+I would also encourage you to sign up to receive my newsletter in which I share updates and exclusive Dutch learning content for expats!
+If you want to get to know me and my teaching style first, you are welcome to check out student testimonials or join one of my free trial classes… I hope to see you there!